DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Lectures/Day_1_Lecture_DC_LifeCycles.md

 >It is a common misconception that data is created or captured and then passed on to someone else to curate.
 In fact, much of the most crucial information required for effective long-term curation and reuse must be captured at the conceptualisation and collection stages. [from the DCC FAQ](http://www.dcc.ac.uk/resources/curation-lifecycle-model/lifecycle-model-faqs#sthash.I5US5DyT.dpuf)

-Lifecycle models present us with a way of atomizing data collection, use, analysis and preservation into component stages, and then identifying individual curatorial tasks that can or should be completed at each point.
+Life cycle models present us with a way of atomizing data collection, use, analysis and preservation into component stages, and then identifying individual curatorial tasks that can or should be completed at each point.
+Further, a life cycle approach to curation is necessary because:
+>- Digital materials are fragile and susceptible to change from technological advances throughout their life cycle, i.e. from creation onwards;
+>- Activities (or lack of) at each stage in the life cycle directly influence our ability to manage and preserve digital materials in subsequent stages;
+>- Reliable re-use of digital materials is only possible if materials are curated in such a way that their authenticity and integrity are retained.
+(Pennock, 2007)

-There are numerous lifecycle models; for this workshop we'll focus on two of the more popular general models, one from the Digital Curation Centre (DCC) and one from Data One, and one domain-specific model from the SBDC project at the University of Illinois.
+There are numerous life cycle models; for this workshop we'll focus on two of the more popular general models, one from the Digital Curation Centre (DCC) and one from Data One, and one domain-specific model from the SBDC project at the University of Illinois.

 ## 2.1 The DCC Lifecycle Model